Krushnansh22/Face_Recognition_Based_SmartLock/README.md

 ## Files

-- `DataCollection.py`: Script for collecting training data.
-- `train.py`: Script for training the face recognition model.
+- `DataCollection.py`: Script for collecting training data and training the model.
 - `AddToExcel.py`: Script for recording unauthorized access attempts.
 - `Predict.py`: Script for running the face recognition and smart lock system.